shivamMg/komi/README.md

    ```bash
    export KOMI_DATA_DIR="/home/$USER/.komi"
    ```
+5. Copies the bash completion script to `/etc/bash_completion.d/`.

 You can then source your `.bashrc` and komi bash completion script to update your current shell.
 ```bash